polarityjam/polarityjam/docs/Usage.rst

 Run options
 -----------
 To start the feature extraction process, make sure you followed the manual installation procedure.
-Then run polarityjam on the commandline to look at the available run modes.
+Then run Polarity-JaM on the commandline to look at the available run modes.
 There are 3 options to start the feature extraction process run, run_stack, and run_key which are summarized in the table below.